-Howard was born in Burlington, Vermont, in 1951, and graduated from South Burlington High School in 1969, the University of Vermont in 1973, and Albany Law School in 1982.
-He began hiking on the Long Trail with his parents, Ruth and Larry, and also the Boy Scouts in the early 1960s.
-These experiences blossomed into a lifelong love of hiking, backpacking, and the Long Trail.
+Born and raised in Burlington, Howard graduated from UVM in 1973 and Albany Law School in 1982.
+He began hiking and backpacking on the Long Trail with his parents and with the Boy Scouts in the early 1960s, developing a lifelong love of the Long Trail.

-Howard is a veteran of the U.S. Army and the Vermont Army National Guard, retiring in 2011 as a Lieutenant Colonel, and serving combat deployments in Iraq and Afghanistan.
+A veteran of the U.S. Army and the Vermont Army National Guard, Howard retired in 2011 as a lieutenant colonel, after serving combat deployments in Iraq and Afghanistan.
 He is a Vermont Superior Court Judge, and lives with his wife Doreen in Hyde Park.